Charles Manson, leader of murderous '60s cult, dead at 83

 Manson got people everywhere to pay attention to him.

-With their brew of violence, music and anti-establishment youth counterculture, the 1969 murders and ensuing trials established Manson as a perverse cultural icon that endured until his death.
-Along the way, the mastermind transcended his victims, and the Tate-LaBianca murders became known as the Manson murders.
+With their brew of violence, music and anti-establishment youth counterculture, the 1969 murders and ensuing trials established Manson as a perverse cultural icon whose twisted legacy endured until his death.
+Along the way, the mastermind's infamy transcended his crimes, and the Tate-LaBianca murders became known as the Manson murders.

 Laurie Levenson, a professor at Loyola Law School who follows high-profile cases, described Manson in 2009 as the worst of the worst, evil incarnate.